MunityVR/32-bit/README.md

 # 32-bit

-Not finish (Will continue at summer.)
+Not finish (will continue when I get things together!)